Skip to content

 Choosing the stone

 Consultations with suppliers, picking from three candidates.
-The client decided to choose the sapphire in person — you cannot trust a photo for colour.
+The client decided to choose the sapphire in person.
+You cannot trust a photo for colour.

 02